-- 6.3.1 If the governing body provides extended school/college facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply. - 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the governing body will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate. - 6.3.3 The Trustees will use the guidance on 'Keeping children safe in out-of-school settings' which details the safeguarding arrangements that schools and colleges should expect these providers to have in place.
+- 6.3.1 If the centre provides extended facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply. - 6.3.2 Where services or activities are provided separately by another organisation or individual, either on or off school site, the trustees will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate... this responsibility is clarified within 'Keeping Children Safe in Education' 2023. - 6.3.3 If any agency makes use of the centre premises, they will be expected to have in place (and we will seek evidence that they have) appropriate safeguarding arrangements as defined with para 167 of 'Keeping Children Safe in Education' 2023.

-This policy was ratified on 5th October 2023 and will be reviewed on 5th October 2024

-Signed by the Headteacher

-Chair of Governors
+This policy was ratified on and will be reviewed on Signed by the Headteacher Chair of Governors Designated Safeguarding Lead (if appropriate).

-- Le he

-Jessica Lechner

-Ian Swain

-Ian Swain

-Designated Safeguarding Lead

-Jessica Lechner